 This is my first blog post and I thought I’d introduce myself and tell you little bit more about me.

 I was born and raised in a small rural town.
 You’ve probably heard the songs about towns where “football is king” – totally – it’s a true statement.
 I graduated from the same high school that my parents did so everyone in town knew me.
 I have one sister.
 She is a few years younger than me.
-I would consider her my absolute best friend.
-We regularly get asked if we are twins…
+We would regularly get asked if we are twins…

 To me, history is trying to understand the past through stories.
 Stories connect people – they help you feel something and give you a way to grasp things that are difficult to understand.

-While finishing my thesis I launched the Active Historian Instagram account to share lesser-known stories.
+While finishing my thesis I launched “The Active Historian” Instagram account to share lesser-known stories.
 I also found that it was possible to combine my passion for fitness through sharing the history of fitness on my page as well!
-I found an amazing community on Instagram and invite you to join it if you haven’t already.
-My goal is to develop the same feeling of community on this blog.

 Well, I think that’s enough about me for now.
-I hope that you feel like you know me now and that we can be friends!
-If you have any questions don’t hesitate to send me a DM on Instagram @the_active_historian!
+I hope that you feel like you know me now and that we can be friends.
+If you have any questions don’t hesitate to ask though!

 I’ll talk to ya soon! 🙂